abergs/tbf-dev/src/pages/index.md

   java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+letter:
+  title: "A letter"
+  description: "From **us**"
+  letterBody: >
+    This is a lot
+  button: Get involved?
 intro:
   blurbs:
     - image: /img/coffee.png